Mashalk199/Projects/README.md

 Github repo: https://github.com/Mashalk199/MALRecommenderSystem

 • Created a KNN with means implementation of a recommender system with raw numpy and pandas, without using any external ML libraries.
+Implemented external libraries to benchmark model performance using the Surprise scikit-learn library algorithms.

 • Created a pipeline to analyse the user anime list of a myanimelist.net account user, and generate recommendations for the user.